-TECHNICAL NOTE: Before using the Shut Down option to turn off your computer, save your files and make sure the disk activity lights are off.
+TECHNICAL NOTE: Before using the Shut Down option to turn off your computer, save your files and make sure all disk/disc activity lights are off.

 If you change your mind and decide to continue working after all, wait a few seconds before turning the computer on again.